mendersoftware/mender-cli/README.md

 # mender-cli
-A general-purpose CLI for the Mender backend
+A general-purpose CLI for the Mender server